treseco/ctf_writeups/BYUCTF_2023/ducky3.md

 `payload.txt` - ASCII text
 ***
 ##### Solve
 Initially, this challenge only provided another `inject.bin` file.
 As the description says, this file dosn't seem to match any language, and appears to be custom made.
-The challenge was later fixed to include `payload.txt`
+The challenge was later fixed to include `payload.txt`.
-`payload.txt`:

 ```
 STRING abcdefghijklmnopqrstuvwxyz
 STRING ABCDEFGHIJKLMNOPQRSTUVWXYZ